 In an article posted by Refinery29.com on October 30, 2015, Caitlin Kiernan shares her experience of intimacy after breast cancer.
-The side effects from treatments can cause many changes in the body – ranging from changes in hair, skin, and the least talked about – the vagina.
+The side effects from treatments like CBD can cause many changes in the body – ranging from changes in hair, skin, and the least talked about – the vagina.
 Kiernan says, “…We’re rarely warned about other brutal symptoms: vaginal dryness, itching, burning, and painful intercourse, which can mess with our sex lives for years.
 Once my battle with breast cancer was over, I thought that the tough stuff was behind me.
 Boy, was I wrong.”

 For young survivors, this is a major concern and can cause a lot of physical and emotional pain.
 Options for treatment are limited – until recently that is.
 In 2011, the FDA approved FemiLift Laser to treat incontinence, dryness, looseness, and uncomfortable intimacy.